Last updated

 Chat Memory with OpenAI Integration

-This tutorial demonstrates how to build a chat application that stores conversation history in Papr Memory and uses it to enhance OpenAI responses.
+This tutorial demonstrates how to build a chat application that stores conversation history using Papr's Messages API and uses it to enhance OpenAI responses.

 Production-Ready Reference Implementation